scouten/ericscouten.travel/content/2012/11-26+south-america/26-christmas-parades/index.md

 cover = "es-2303-017"
 +++

-This morning I went for one more walk around downtown Cuenca.
-There were many more Christmas / school-end parades.
-Such a festive time!
+This morning I went for one more walk around downtown Cuenca before heading back to Quito.

 <!-- more -->

+Cuenca, being a very, very Catholic community (96% according to my tour guide) was in the throes of celebrating the holiday.
+This is the end of the school year and so I was treated to lots of parades in which students of all ages were marching from church services back to the end-of-year party at school.
+(Many schools there are church-run.)
+The parades were very elaborate, with heavily-decorated cars and trucks and marching bands.
+Parents and grandparents would stand on the sidewalk and watch the parade and police blocked traffic as each parade passed.

 {{ es_vimeo(id="es-2302-004" vmid="802177362", title = "Christmas Parade", caption = "Cuenca, Ecuador") }}

 {{ es_image(id="es-2303-008", caption = "Cuenca, Ecuador") }}
 {{ es_image(id="es-2303-010", caption = "Cuenca, Ecuador") }}

 {{ es_image(id="es-2303-011", title = "Morning of the Parade", caption = "Cuenca, Ecuador") }}

 {{ es_vimeo(id="es-2302-009" vmid="802177390", caption = "Cuenca, Ecuador") }}
 {{ es_image(id="es-2302-012", title = "Christmas Parade", caption = "Cuenca, Ecuador") }}
 {{ es_vimeo(id="es-2302-013" vmid="802177420", caption = "Cuenca, Ecuador") }}